 As regular readers know, I have a black thumb.

 I have never been successful at growing anything and my lawn can prove it.

 Succulents are my kind of plants because they are so low maintenance and they don’t require a lot of water.

 Today I want to show you how to make a succulent terrarium and how I made it as budget-friendly as possible.

-We are going to be making our succulent terrariums with a new product that is on the shelves at Walmart called EcoScraps.
+We are going to be making our succulent terrariums with a product called Ecoscraps.

 I’m so excited to share about it because the company’s mission is so awesome and really aligns with our family values.

 EcoScraps recycles food scraps and turns them into organic and sustainable lawn and garden products.

 They recycle by collecting wasted food from from stores and restaurants andconvert it all into natural garden products.